tschmuhl/Oracle-APEX---Complete-Guide/README.md

 #### Create APEX Workspace

-1. Click on Service Console
+1. Click on Tools
-2. Click on Development
-3. Click Oracle APEX
+2. Click Open APEX
-4. Login with the password you created above
+3. Login with the password you created above
-5. Click Create Workspace
+4. Click Create Workspace
       - Database User: DEMO
       - Password: Enter a password
       - Workspace Name: DEMO
-6. Sign into your new workspace
+5. Sign into your new workspace

 ### Alternative apex.oracle.com - Sign Up